aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

 Congratulations!
 You have coded your very own K-nearest neighbors model!
 Now that this is complete, we can test it out with actual data.

 # Testing the K-NN Class
-To test the class we created, we will use a dataset from UCI that contains data that tells us if a patient has heart disease or does not.
+To test the class we created, we will use a dataset from [UCI](https://archive.ics.uci.edu/ml/datasets/Heart+Disease) that contains data that tells us if a patient has heart disease or does not.
 This is what the data looks like.
-0 Means that the patient has heart disease and 1 does not.
+0 means that the patient has heart disease and 1 does not.
 ```python
      age  sex  cp  trestbps  chol  fbs  restecg  thalach  exang  oldpeak  slope  ca  thal  target
 0     63    1   3       145   233    1        0      150      0      2.3      0   0     1       1